vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_05-individual-enrollment-of-device-in-dps.md

     The **--device-id** parameter is optional and allows you to monitor the events from a single device.
 If the parameter is omitted, the command will monitor all events sent to the specified Azure IoT Hub.

 1. Notice that your IoT hub is receiving the telemetry messages from the sensor-thl-1000 device.

+    > **Note**: If you see a message that says the command was unable to find your IoT Hub in the current subscription, verify that you entered the resource name correctly and re-run the command.
+If necessary, close and then re-open the Azure Cloud Shell before running the command again.

     > **Note**: If the event monitor starts but no telemetry data is displayed, verify that the Device ID is specified correctly.